AstonGemmy/xmlToJSONParser/README.md

 Expected Result
     --> Running the command above will parse the 'hr_test_1.xml' file in the root directory and output it as 'hr_test_1.json' to the root directory.
+        The new json file will be a json version of the parsed xml equivalent